-Rattles and squeeze toys, Crib Activity Center, musical crib mobile (no cloth) with bed rail clamp, Fisher-Price Rainforest Waterfall Soother, music boxes, infant lullabies, Click'n Chatter Telephone, Baby Einstein DVD's and toys, Baby's First Blocks and Play Gym, non-breakable clip-on infant crib mirrors that clip onto a rail, pop-up toys, Fisher Price Little People, plastic links to hang rattles on crib, plain "onesies" (clothing item), teething rings (no cloth), toys that light up or make noise, 6" stuffed animals with non-glass eyes, infant swings, exersaucers and necessary batteries for items.
+Rattles and squeeze toys, Crib Activity Center, musical crib mobile (no cloth) with bed rail clamp, Fisher-Price Rainforest Waterfall Soother, music boxes, infant lullabies, Click'n Chatter Telephone, Baby Einstein DVD's and toys, Baby's First Blocks and Play Gym, non-breakable infant crib mirrors that clip onto a rail, pop-up toys, Fisher-Price Little People, plastic links to hang rattles on crib, plain "onesies" (clothing item), teething rings (no cloth), toys that light up or make noise, 6" stuffed animals with non-glass eyes, infant swings, exersaucers and necessary batteries for items.

-Touch and feel books, Baby Einstein Products, Play-Doh, Lego Duplo Blocks, Little Tykes toys, blowing bubbles, Little Kids "No Spills" Bubble Tumblers, Fisher Price play medical kit, cars and trucks, Brio trains, non-toxic paint/brushes, plastic cars and animals, plastic food, Mr. Potato Head, Big Wheels, big dolls, coloring books, big crayons and Fisher Price Peek-a-Blocks, clothing items and medium-sized stuffed animals.
+Touch books, Baby Einstein products, Play-Doh, Lego Duplo Blocks, Little Tykes toys, blowing bubbles, Little Kids "No Spills" Bubble Tumblers, Fisher-Price play medical kit, cars and trucks, Brio trains, non-toxic paint/brushes, plastic cars and animals, plastic food, Mr. Potato Head, Big Wheels, big dolls, coloring books, big crayons, Fisher-Price Peek-a-Blocks, clothing items and medium-sized stuffed animals.

-Puzzles, Barbie's, large-sized blankets, Magna Doodle, games: Monopoly Junior, Sorry, Connect Four, Guess Who, LIFE, Trouble, Apples to Apples, checkers, Legos, small trucks, Crayola art kits, coloring books and crayons, DVDs, action figures, hand-held games, Playstation 3 and Wii games, markers, construction paper, non-toxic paint/brushes, battery-run toys (please include batteries), school scissors (blunt-tip), glue sticks, "I Spy" books, harmonicas, Barbies, Spider Man and Dora items
+Puzzles, Barbie's, large-sized blankets, Magna Doodle, games (Monopoly Junior, Sorry, Connect Four, Guess Who, LIFE, Trouble, Apples to Apples, checkers), Legos, Lego Friends, small trucks, Crayola art kits, coloring books and crayons, jewelry kits with beads, DVD's, action figures, handheld games, Wii games, markers, non-toxic paint/brushes, battery run toys (please include batteries), school supplies, "I Spy" books, harmonicas, Spider Man, clothing items and stuffed animals.

-Gift cards ($10) to popular stores (Walmart, Target, etc.), Uno and playing cards, Jenga, Taboo, model kits and modeling clay, arts and crafts kits, stationery, pen and pencil sets, plastic picture frames for decorating, wordsearch and crossword puzzle books, Nintendo DS, Playstation 3, Xbox 360, Wii and GameCube games, PG-13 DVDs, handheld games, cosmetics (hand lotion, body sponges, soaps), journals, NERF footballs and other sport balls, nail polish, Wii games, phone chargers (iPhone, Android, etc.) and clothing items.
+$5 gift cards (iTunes, Target, Wal-Mart), large-sized blankets, card games (UNO, Scrabble Slam, Monopoly Deal), Jenga, Taboo, playing cards, model kits, craft kits (no sand), stationery, pen and pencil sets, plastic picture frames for decorating, wordsearch and crossword puzzle books, hair accessories, brushes and combs, PG-13 DVD's, handheld games, cosmetics (hand lotion, body sponges, soaps), journals, NERF footballs and other sport balls, nail polish, Wii games, phone chargers (iPhone, Android, etc.) and clothing items.

 If you have any questions or would like to schedule a drop off appointment for a large donation, contact: